winstonpuckett/av-club/audio_engineer/proficiency_levels.md

 Everyone must have Sun-level competency to advance onto the next competency level.
 While the order is recommended as Sun, Murcury, Venus, and Earth, a partner may elect to follow a different path according to desire and situation.

-- Sun (yellow): Levels, Gain, Setup / tear down, Applying presets
+- Sun (yellow): Levels, Gain, Setup / tear down, Applying presets, Basic routing
 - Murcury (silver): EQ
 - Venus (rose): Compression
 - Earth (blue): Common Effects